 Some good news today out of Florida:

-Let’s keep up the momentum and flip Florida blue.
-Click here to donate and get involved with Biden’s campaign.
+Let’s have the Blue Wave re-elect Nelson and make Gillum governor.
+Click below to donate and get involved with their campaigns: